-There is usually no reason why women living with chronic inflammatory disease should not have a normal delivery.
-Your doctor may consider a Cesarean section or offer advice on different labor positions.
+There is usually no reason why women living with rheumatic disease should not have a normal delivery.
+Your doctor may consider a caesarean section or offer advice on different labour positions.

-It is advisable to discuss all these options with your healthcare team during pregnancy to plan the optimum delivery for you. $^{6,8\cdot10}$
+It is advisable to discuss all these options with your healthcare team during pregnancy to plan the optimum delivery for you.^{6,8-10}

 Looking after a newborn baby can be very demanding, especially if you are living with a chronic inflammatory disease.
-You may feel tired managing both your symptoms and the demands of your newborn, and there is also the possibility that you will experience flares in your symptoms.^{6,22} There is no consistent symptom pattern for women with chronic inflammatory diseases.
+You may feel tired managing both your symptoms and the demands of your newborn, and there is also the possibility that you will experience flares.^{6,22} There is no consistent symptom pattern for women with chronic inflammatory diseases.
 Even if your symptoms get better during pregnancy, they may return after delivery.^{17,19} It's important to maintain disease control and stay healthy during family planning.

-Additionally, ask your partner, spouse, family, friends and support networks for help while you get used to life with your newborn.
+Additionally, ask your partner, spouse, family, friends, and support networks for help while you get used to life with your newborn.
 This will give you more time to rest if you need to.

-Make sure you ask for guidance from your healthcare team and for extra support from social services, physical therapists or occupational therapists who can give you advice to make holding, dressing, washing and feeding your baby easier.
+Make sure you ask for guidance from your healthcare team about extra support from social services, physical therapists or occupational therapists who can give you advice to make holding, dressing, washing, and feeding your baby easier.

-Please talk to your healthcare team before the birth to discuss a delivery plan.
+Talk to your healthcare team before the birth to discuss a delivery plan.